 Read a two-page easy-to-print pdf that serves as an overview of grief and loss support, and organizes the website information in one place here.

-Listen to four podcast interviews featuring Neil below.
+Listen to any of the following podcast interviews featuring Neil.
 The first, Finding Hope, is with psychotherapist Mandy Bird.
 The second, The Mindfulness & Grief Podcast, is with thanatologist, mindfulness speaker, and author Heather Stang.
 The third, Good Grief, is with counselor, educator, and radio host Cheryl Jones.
-And the fourth, Death By Design, is with storyteller, speaker, blogger, and producer Kimberly Paul.
+The fourth, Death By Design, is with storyteller, speaker, blogger, and producer Kimberly Paul.
+And the fifth, Grief, Gratitude, & The Grey In Between, is with Kendra Rinaldi.

 About poetry: some may ask, do I have to like poetry to able to benefit from working with you?
 While I’m passionate about poetry, the answer is emphatically no. Poetry is used judiciously and only when an individual finds comfort and meaning in it.